Jottzel/install_cheat.sh/README.md

-## Simple install script for cheat.sh
+## Simple script to access cheat.sh over alias
 Unified access to the best community driven documentations of the world.

 ### Installation